 Critics question use

 A doctor of medicine and medical ethics spoke for some when he criticized the drug, citing the expense, lack of clear benefits and the risks of bleeding on the brain caused by treatment.
 Families of loved ones with Alzheimer’s should also be cautious about this drug.
-Depending upon the drug’s impact on the patient, families may need to take legal action.
+Depending upon the drug’s impact on the patient, families may need to file a drug injury lawsuit.